- Popular Works for Guitar Solo

 Op.35, No.3: Larghetto

 Sor’s tragic Op.35 Etude No.3: Larghetto feels like a funeral march.
-This chordal piece gives students the opportunity to practice finding the balance between voices when playing the intense harmonic phrases.
-But no need to cry!
-This piece is still suitable for students at the upper beginner level.
+This piece gives students the opportunity to practice finding the balance between chord voices.
+It’s also full of rich harmonic phrases.
+Therefore, this piece is still suitable for students at the upper beginner level.

 Op.35, No.22: Allegretto (Study in B minor)